 However, in 1695, Neale disposed of his interest in the site and the rest of the development was carried out by individual builders over the next 15 years.
 Today, his involvement is recorded only by two street names – Neal Street and Neal’s Yard.
 In the 1730’s, the then owner, James Joyce, broke up the freehold, selling off the triangular sections separately.
 In the absence of a single freeholder, there was no-one to enforce Neale’s restrictive covenants.
 The area became increasingly commercialized as the houses were sub-divided and converted into shops, lodgings and factories.

 The Woodyard Brewery was started in 1740 and during the next hundred years spread over most of the southern part of Seven Dials.
 Comyn Ching, the architectural ironmongers, were in business in Shelton Street from before 1723, and elsewhere there were woodcarvers, straw hat manufacturers, pork butchers, watch repairers, wigmakers and booksellers, as well as several public houses.
 Though not as notorious as the St. Giles ‘rookery’ (slum) to the north, there were numerous incidents of mob violence in Seven Dials.
 In the 1790s, there was considerable re-facing or reconstruction as leases were renewed, and the façades of many of the older houses are now of that date, as are several of the painted timber shop fronts installed at the same time.
-The area was particularly favored by printers of ballads, political tracts and pamphlets, who occupied many of the buildings in and around Monmouth Street.
+The area was particularly favoured by printers of ballads, political tracts and pamphlets, who occupied many of the buildings in and around Monmouth Street.
 By the middle of the 18th century, the area had ‘declined’ to the extent that 39 night-watchmen were needed to keep the peace.

 By the early 19th century the area had became infamous, together with St. Giles to the north, as the most notorious rookery (or thieves den) in London.